 Brewing beer is a multi-step process that involves boiling the malt, adding the hops, fermenting the beer, and then packaging it for distribution.
 The entire process can take anywhere from two weeks to two months.

 The craft beer scene has exploded in recent years, with new breweries popping up all over the country.
+Many of these breweries are experimenting with new styles and ingredients to create innovative beers.
 Many of these breweries are focused on making unique, small-batch beers and different beer styles using locally sourced ingredients.
+Some breweries use experimental brewing techniques and unique hop varieties like Citra hops to develop distinctive flavors.

 What makes craft beers so special?